 Green suggestion: Try one of the scenic nature trails in our National Park.
 All you need to do is make a trip to the visitor’s center and purchase a day pass.
 The park has endless hiking options, once you step into the park, make your way to the rugged and beautiful North Coast!
 As you pass the beautiful green cacti, vegetation, rugged rock formations, herds of goats and approach the coast…you will see the dramatic, darker blue waters clash against the rocks, an impressive sight to see!
 With many trails and sights to discover there is plenty of hiking, slow-paced walking, and biking to be done here.

-Pack reusable items
+Pack reusable items and say no to plastics

 When packing for your vacation don’t forget to bring a reusable water bottle, or two!
 These will come in handy for your beach days and for all of the fun island tours and activities you have planned.
 Avoid purchasing plastic water bottles that will just end up in the trash can and keep cool on hot days with your insulated water bottle.
 In addition, you can also choose to buy other reusable items on the island that you won’t need to throw out after one use, such as a cooler or biodegradable plates and utensils.
+In addition, when you are packing your beach day essentials, avoid purchasing and bringing plastic floats and inner tubes.
+Aruba is very windy and too often they blow out of reach and get carried away at sea.

 PS: Did you know that Aruba has banned single-use plastics such as straws, bags and cups?